Skip to content

 Watcher Lifecycle and Cleanup Contract

-This demo uses the canonical watcher lifecycle:
+This demo follows the canonical watcher lifecycle:

 1. notify